Timotheeee/btd6_mods/first_person/README.md

 if the camera is too high up, use ctrl+4 and ctrl+5 to change it.

-in many cases the camera won't be directly above the tower's head because of NK's spaghetti. in those cases use shift+4 and shift+5 to move the camera until it's above the tower's head.

 This mod has the side effect of making towers shoot by default even with no target, and they will no longer automatically target the bloons so you have to do that yourself.

 This mod doesn't work with alch, sniper, spac, heli, plane, farm and sun temples.